-\Modified dosage is based on clinical unresponsiveness to standard dose and duration of antifungals.
+Modified dosage is based on clinical unresponsiveness to standard dose and duration of antifungals.
 Increased dosage and duration calls for regular monitoring of patients including monitoring of liver function tests.
-Decision to increase duration must be based on clinical response to therapy as the increased duration is not yet standardized.
-BD, twice a day; OD, daily; TDS, three times a day.
+Decision to increase duration must be based on clinical response to therapy as the increased duration is not yet standardised.

-CASE REPORT Erythrodontia in congenital erythropoietic porphyria
+CASE REPORT Erythrodontia in Congenital Erythropoietic Porphyria